apache/incubator-gluten/docs/developers/velox-backend-CI.md

 GHA workflows are defined under `.github/workflows/`.

 ## Docker Build
-We have a weekly job defined in `docker_image.yml` to build docker images based on `Dockerfile.static-build` and `Dockerfile.dynamic-build` for CI verification.
+We have a weekly job defined in `docker_image.yml` to build docker images based on `Dockerfile.centos7-static-build` and `Dockerfile.centos8-dynamic-build` for CI verification.

 ## Vcpkg Caching
 Gluten main branch is pulled down during docker build.
 And vcpkg will cache binary data of all dependencies defined under dev/vcpkg.